 Due to this, there is a big focus on stopping laundered money from entering the financial system.
 This is why it’s so important to know what structuring is and how it can be stopped.

-If your company is subjected to money laundering regulations, then you should enlist the help of an anti-money laundering platform like our AML and KYC compliance solution.
+If your company is subjected to money laundering regulations, then you should enlist the help of an anti-money laundering platform like our AML solutions.

 With an anti-money laundering platform in place, you can show regulators that you take financial crime and compliance seriously.
 The platform can help you: